Embolden is South Australia’s peak body for specialist domestic, family and sexual violence services

 Who we are

-Embolden is working to end violence against women and their children in South Australia.
+Embolden is working to end domestic, family and sexual violence against women, children and all people in South Australia.
 We are the peak body for domestic, family and sexual violence services across the state.

 What we do